bee-anchor/yoga/README.md

 # Adding to FAF

-As this is a library shared by multiple projects, any new code must be submitted via a PR!
+As this is a library shared by multiple projects, any new code must be added on a branch and submitted via a PR!
 Generally most code changes should need to happen in the browser.py file only.

 ## Adding more test runners